Divorce begets marital property.

 - Any increase in value of non-marital property, except to the extent that the increase in value happened because of an effort from the other spouse.

 As the last item listed as non-marital property suggests, non-marital property can become marital property.
 Non-marital property becomes marital property (and subject to equitable distribution) where the property is commingled with marital property to the extent it becomes impossible to differentiate between the two.
-Transmutation of non-marital property into marital property, for example, occurs when the property is titled in both spouses’ names, the property is used by the spouses in support of the marriage, or the spouses use the property in such a way that it shows an intent to make the property marital property.
+Transmutation of non-marital property into marital property, for example, occurs when the property is titled in both spouses’ names, the spouses use the property to support the marriage, or the spouses use the property in a way that shows an intent to make it marital property.

 Once the parties or the Family Court determines which property is marital, the marital estate is then subject to equitable distribution.

-The state of South Carolina is an Equitable Distribution state, which means that the Family Court is given the job of dividing the marital estate in a fair and equitable manner.
-To assist the Family Court with that vague mandate, Judges are equipped with the ability to consider many factors in determining exactly what is fair and equitable.
+The state of South Carolina is an Equitable Distribution state.
+It means that the Family Court is given the job of dividing the marital estate in a fair and equitable manner.
+To assist the Family Court with that vague mandate, Judges are equipped to consider many factors in determining what is fair and equitable.

 The following factors can be considered, where appropriate, by the Family Court in its quest for equitable distribution of a marital estate:

-- Desirability of retaining the marital home when (a) it is desirable to do so, (b) it is in the best interest of a child or party, and (c) it is financially feasible to retain;
+- The desirability of retaining the marital home when (a) it is desirable to do so, (b) it is in the best interest of a child or party, and (c) it is financially feasible to retain;

 - Need for additional training or education in order for a spouse to achieve one’s income potential;